 Have Adequate Capacity to Support the Portal

-Now that you have a new portal, you need to make sure it works for users.
+Now that you have a fancy, new portal, you need to make sure it works for users.
 It’s unreasonable to have users wait while IT provisions more hardware to support the services they’re requesting.
 Therefore, it’s important to manage infrastructure and growth to make the portal a success.
 In a public cloud environment, the hardware is never an issue.
 However, you have to pay for all resources used by the SSP.
 You must implement capacity control.

 One thing hasn’t changed throughout the years – self-service IT makes it easier to run your organization.
 It’s cost-effective since personnel can focus on more strategic activities even as you scale up your operations.
 Also, employees can focus on more productive tasks.
 And, finally, it boosts customer satisfaction.